zavvdev/docker-compose-example/README.md

-Dockerized application with UI, API and NGINX services
+Dockerized application with UI, API and NGINX services.

 ## Requirements